What Size Plywood for Roof and Construction

 1. The Standard Size

 In most manufacturers and brands, plywood sheet for roofing comes in the size of 4×8 inches.
-This is like the very common size, and you will find many different types of plywood adapt to this particular size.
+This is like a very common size, and you will find many different types of plywood adapted to this particular size.
 So, the answer to the question of what size plywood for the roof is around 4×8 inches.

 2. The Standard Thickness